Vivian Hsu: Personal life

-In January 2014, Hsu got engaged to Singaporean businessman Sean Lee Yun Feng of Marco Polo Marine Limited.
+In January 2014, Hsu got engaged to Indonesian born Singaporean businessman Sean Lee Yun Feng of Marco Polo Marine Limited.
 They held a wedding ceremony in Bali, Indonesia on June 26.
 Hsu announced her pregnancy in March 2015 via Facebook calling the pregnancy a "surprise" and "heaven sent" and said it came at a time when the self-professed workaholic promised to clear her work schedule in 2015 to focus on starting a family.
 On August 13, 2015, she gave birth to a boy, Dalton.
 The couple divorced on 10 December 2023, nine years after their marriage.